Initializing the Connection

-Food - MyFitnessPal will update Meal Summaries (calories and nutrients, we currently do not track caffeine) to Health.
+Food - MyFitnessPal will update Meal Summaries (calories and some nutrients, we currently do not track caffeine or send Vitamin A) to Apple Health.
 Food will not add from Health to MyFitnessPal.

 Please note: MyFitnessPal does not support the sync of timestamps of when foods are logged in MFP to Apple Health.

-Exercises - Exercises that are logged in Apple Health or Fitness will send to MyFitnessPal.
-Exercise simultaneously tracked by more than one app, however, will cause duplicates.
+Exercises - Exercises that are logged in Apple Health will send to MyFitnessPal as long as the exercise was logged on the same day.
+If MyFitnessPal is opened/synced after midnight, the exercises from the previous day will not sync.
 Exercise does not transfer from MFP to Apple Health

 Weight - MyFitnessPal and Apple Health will update weight in both directions